 For the love of books…Posted 25th March, 2020

-Story time with children is always an enjoyable experience and can benefit them in so many ways.
+Story time and reading books with children is always an enjoyable experience and can benefit them in so many ways.
 It can encourage listening skills, communication, speech and language, imagination, colour recognition, early letter and number recognition, introduce new vocabulary, the list could go on and on.

 But more than anything it offers an opportunity to spend some quality time with your child, for children to feel special, loved, safe and secure.